-There are commitments and contingencies which are not reflected in the financial statements.
-As of March 31, 2019, management is of the opinion that losses, if any, that may arise from these commitments and contingencies will not have a material effect on the Company's financial statements.
+There are commitments and contingencies that arise in the normal course of the Company's operations which are not reflected in the financial statements.
+As of March 31, 2021, management is of the opinion that losses may arise from these commitments and contingencies will not have a material effect on the Company's financial statements.